lau-jay/Flowfire/README.md

 ## Backends

-flowfire supports `backend` callbacks that will write directly to storage or other interfaces.
+Flowfire supports `backend` callbacks that will write directly to storage or other interfaces.

 Supported Backends:
 * Redis (Streams and Sorted Sets)